Nozom1466/CurriculumSystem/CurriculumSystem/README.md

 # CurriculumSystem

-## README file will be updated when the pdf report is completed.
+more details in the report